top of page

 • Many are balancing work, family and education.

-• MU places an emphasis on service, social responsibility, ethics and faith-inspired values.
+• MU places an emphasis on service, social responsibility, and ethics.

 • Undergraduate and graduate degrees are offered with both online and face to face classes available.